ibm-cloud-docs/vpc/faq-auto-scale.md

 If you are using {{site.data.keyword.cloud_notm}} console, you need to create an instance template, an instance group, and if you choose the dynamic scaling method, you must create scaling policies.
 For more information, see [Setting up auto scale with the UI](/docs/vpc?topic=vpc-creating-auto-scale-instance-group#setting-up-autoscale-overview).
-If you are using the {{site.data.keyword.cloud_notm}} CLI or API you must also create an instance group manager.
-For more information, see [Setting up auto scale with the CLI](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=cli#setting-up-autoscale-cli).
+If you are using the {{site.data.keyword.cloud_notm}} CLI or API, you must also create an instance group manager.
+For more information, see
+[Setting up auto scale with the CLI](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=cli#setting-up-autoscale-cli).

 ## How much am I charged for using auto scale?